Kansas UCCJEA

 which the testimony is taken.

-another state to be deposed or to testify by telephone, audiovisual means, or
+be deposed or to testify by telephone, audiovisual means, or other electronic

 (UCCJEA 112). (a) A court of this state may request the appropriate court of